-The five black-hole mergers discovered so far are not sufficient to determine which formation scenario dominates.
-But in an August analysis of the first three detections, a group including Mandel and Will M. Farr, a theoretical astrophysicist and LIGO member at the University of Birmingham, suggested that just 10 more observations could provide substantial evidence in favour of one scenario or the other.
+The black hole mergers discovered so far are not sufficient to determine which formation scenario dominates.
+But in an analysis of the first three detections, a group including Mandel and Will M. Farr, a theoretical astrophysicist and LIGO member at the University of Birmingham, suggested that just five more observations could provide substantial evidence in favor of one scenario or the other.
 This would involve scrutinizing the gravitational waves for clues about how black holes rotate: those that pair up after forming independently should have randomly oriented spins, whereas those with a common origin should have spin axes that are parallel to each other and roughly perpendicular to the plane in which they orbit.

-Eventually, the black-hole detections will delineate a map of the universe in the way galaxy surveys currently do, says Rainer Weiss, a physicist at the Massachusetts Institute of Technology in Cambridge who was the principal designer of LIGO.
+Eventually the black hole detections will delineate a map of the universe in the way galaxy surveys currently do, says Rainer Weiss, a physicist at the Massachusetts Institute of Technology, who was the principal designer of LIGO.
 Once the numbers pile up, “we can actually begin to see the whole universe in black holes,” he says.
 “Every piece of astrophysics will get something out of that.”

-An even bigger trove of discoveries could come from observing neutron-star mergers.
-So far, researchers have announced only one such detection, called GW170817.
-That signal, seen last August, was almost certainly the most intensely studied event in astronomy’s history.
+An even bigger trove of discoveries could come from observing neutron star mergers.
+So far researchers have announced only one such detection, called GW170817.
+That signal, seen in August 2017, was almost certainly the most intensely studied event in astronomy’s history.
 And it solved a number of long-standing mysteries in one stroke, including the origin of gold and other heavy elements in the universe, as well as the cause of some gamma-ray bursts.

-Pinning down the radii of neutron stars might allow physicists to evaluate the theories, because they predict different “equations of state”—formulae that link pressure, temperature and density of matter.
-Such equations determine to what extent matter can be compressed, and so how wide or narrow a neutron star will be for a given mass and how massive such stars can get.
+Pinning down the radii of neutron stars might allow physicists to evaluate the theories because they predict different “equations of state”—formulas that link pressure, temperature and density of matter.
+Such equations determine to what extent matter can be compressed and thus how wide or narrow a neutron star will be for a given mass and how massive such stars can get.

-The 100-second-long signal in August eventually became too high in pitch for LIGO and Virgo to detect, which prevented the observatories from seeing the two neutron stars’ final moments, when they should have deformed each other in ways that would have revealed their size and hardness, or resistance to compression.
-Still, says Bangalore S. Sathyaprakash, a LIGO theoretical physicist at the Pennsylvania State University in University Park, from that one event, “we can rule out equations of state that allow neutron-star sizes larger than 15 kilometres in radius”—a figure that is consistent with other measurements and favours “softer” matter.
+The 100-second-long signal in August 2017 eventually became too high in pitch for LIGO and Virgo to detect, which prevented the observatories from seeing the two neutron stars’ final moments, when they should have deformed each other in ways that would have revealed their size and hardness or resistance to compression.
+Still, says Bangalore S. Sathyaprakash, a LIGO theoretical physicist at the Pennsylvania State University, from that one event, “we can rule out equations of state that allow neutron star sizes larger than 15 kilometers in radius”—a figure that is consistent with other measurements and favors “softer” matter.

 Future detections—and detectors—will give much more detail.
 Sathyaprakash says that the Einstein Telescope, a possible next-generation observatory dreamed up by a team in Europe, could take physicists far beyond an upper limit.
-“We want to be able to pin down the radius to the level of 100 metres,” he says—a precision that would be astounding, given that these objects are millions of light years away.
+“We want to be able to pin down the radius to the level of 100 meters,” he says—a precision that would be astounding, given that these objects are millions of light-years away.

 By coupling the distance measurement of GW170817 with an estimate of how fast the galaxies in that region are receding from the earth, Schutz and his collaborators made a new and completely independent estimate of the Hubble constant—the universe’s current rate of expansion.
-The result, part of a crop of papers released by LIGO, Virgo and some 70 other astronomy teams on 16 October, “ushers in a new era for both cosmology and astrophysics,” says Wendy L. Freedman, an astronomer at the University of Chicago in Illinois who has made highly precise measurements of the Hubble constant using time honoured but less-direct techniques.
+The result, part of a crop of papers released by LIGO, Virgo and some 70 other astronomy teams in October 2017, “ushers in a new era for both cosmology and astrophysics,” says Wendy L. Freedman, an astronomer at the University of Chicago, who has made highly precise measurements of the Hubble constant using time honored but less direct techniques.

 As a direct and independent measure of this constant, standard sirens could help to resolve a disagreement among cosmologists.
-State-of-the-art techniques, refined over nearly a century of work that started with Edwin Hubble himself, now give estimates that differ by a few per cent.
+State-of-the-art techniques, refined over nearly a century of work that started with Edwin Hubble himself, now give estimates that differ by a few percent.
 This first standard-siren measurement does not resolve the tension: the expansion rate it predicts falls somewhere in the middle of the range and, because it is based on just one merger event, has a large error bar.
 But in the future, researchers expect standard sirens to nail down the Hubble constant with an error of less than 1 percent.
-So far, standard candles have done it with precisions of 2–3 percent.
+So far standard candles have done it with precisions of 2 to 3 percent.

 Whereas ground-based interferometers detect events that are brief and far between, LISA is expected to hear a cacophony of signals as soon as it turns on, including a constant chorus of tight binary white dwarfs—the ubiquitous remnants of sun-sized stars—in our own galaxy.
 “It’s as if we lived in a noisy forest and we had to single out the sounds of individual birds,” says astrophysicist Monica Colpi of the University of Milan–Bicocca in Italy, who is part of a committee setting the mission’s science goals.

-Occasionally, LISA should see black-hole mergers such as the ones LIGO does, but on a much grander scale.
-Most galaxies are thought to harbour a central supermassive black hole that weighs millions or even billions of solar masses.
+Occasionally, LISA should see black hole mergers such as the ones LIGO does, but on a much grander scale.
+Most galaxies are thought to harbor a central supermassive black hole that weighs millions or even billions of solar masses.
 Over a scale of billions of years, galaxies might merge several times; eventually their central black holes might merge, too.
 These events are not frequent for individual galaxies, but because there are trillions of galaxies in the observable universe, a detectable merger should occur somewhere at least a few times per year.
 Scientists are also pursuing a separate way of detecting gravitational waves from pairs of these behemoths at earlier stages of their orbits.
 Using radio telescopes, they monitor pulsars inside the Milky Way and look for small variations in their signals caused by the passage of gravitational waves through the galaxy.
-Today there are three ‘pulsar-timing arrays’, in Australia, Europe and North America, and a fourth forming in China.
+Today there are three “pulsar-timing arrays,” in Australia, Europe and North America and a fourth forming in China.

-The concept for the Einstein Telescope in Europe calls for a detector with 10-kilometre arms arranged in an equilateral triangle and placed in tunnels 100 metres or so underground.
-The quiet conditions there could help to broaden the observatory’s reach to frequencies one-tenth those detectable by current machines.
+The concept for the Einstein Telescope in Europe calls for a detector with 10-kilometer arms arranged in an equilateral triangle and placed in tunnels 100 meters or so underground.
+The quiet conditions there could help to broaden the observatory’s reach to frequencies one tenth those detectable by current machines.
 That might allow scientists to find black holes beyond the range thought to be prohibited by pair-instability supernovae; at high enough masses, stars should have a different collapse mechanism and be able to form black holes of 100 solar masses or more.